 Think about where your engraving machine is going to be placed.
 Will it be on the plant floor near operators, or do you have a dedicated, enclosed space for it?
 Will this machine be replacing another type of technology such as ink jet?

-You should know that if your laser marker will be located on an open shop floor, your laser supplier should help you install a Class I safety system.
+You should know that if your laser marker will be located on an open shop floor, your laser supplier should help you install a Class I laser safety system.
 This includes a laser-safe enclosure and warning lights, curtains to form safe entryways and other safety considerations.
+You can also opt for a laser workstation that includes a Class I safety enclosure and laser source in one compact unit.

 If you have a Class IV laser, you would need a dedicated room that meets certain safety conditions, such as area posting, protective eyewear and a key switch so that it still meets safety requirements.